urbanopt/openstudio-prototype-loads/README.md

 ### Updating Measures

 Updating measures requires the user to update the PAT measures.
-Note that the OpenStudio DOE Prototype Building and the OpenStudio Results are downloaded from the BCL and do not have a version in the /measures folder.
+Note that the OpenStudio DOE Prototype Building and the OpenStudio Results are downloaded from the BCL and do not have a version in the `/measures` folder.

-* Update the /measure measure of interest (e.g., export_modelica_loads)
+* Update the measure.rb file in the `/measures `folder of interest (e.g., export_modelica_loads)
 * Launch PAT
-* Open this repos PAT project (pat-project)
+* Open this repos PAT project (`pat-project`)
-* Set the measure working directory in `Window -> Set MyMeasures Directory` to this repos /measures path.
+* Set the measure working directory in `Window -> Set MyMeasures Directory` to this repos `/measures` path.
 (Make sure that you do not assign the PAT projects measures directory.)
 * Click on the "Check for Updates" in PATs measure list

 ## Starting OpenStudio Analysis Framework